Training and Inference#

 In addition, SLEAP uses UNET as its default backbone, but you can choose other backbones (LEAP, resnet, etc.) from a drop down menu.

 For more information about the types of models you can train, see Configuring models.

 To run training on your local machine, select “Run Training…” from the “Predict” menu.
 For this tutorial, let’s use the default settings for training with the “top-down” pipeline and predict on 20 random frames.

-The “topdown” approach will train two models: one for locating each instance in the frame confidence maps, and one for locating the parts for each of those instances.
+Recall that the “topdown” approach will train two models: one for locating each instance in the frame, and one for locating the parts for each of those instances.
 The models will be trained in that order.

 When using the topdown approach, it’s a good idea to choose an anchor part which has a relatively stable position near the center of your animal.
 You may also want to turn on the option to “Visualize Predictions During Training” (although this will make training run a bit more slowly).

 Once you hit the Run button, you should see a window which shows you a graph of training and validation loss for each model as it trains.
-Remember that the topdown approach trains two models, so once you’re done training the centroid model the graph will reset to show you loss while training the centered instance model.
+Since the topdown approach trains two models, once you’re done training the centroid model the graph will reset to show you loss while training the centered instance model.

 Just for this tutorial, let’s stop each training session after about 10 epochs.
 This should take a minute or two for each model (assuming you have a usable GPU!), and should be good enough to get some initial predictions.